Paramjit Kaur Gulshan

-Paramjit Kaur Gulshan (born 4 January 1949) is a former member of parliament who represented Faridkot and is a member of the Shiromani Akali Dal (Sanyukt).
+Paramjit Kaur Gulshan (born 4 January 1949) is an Indian former member of parliament who represented Faridkot and is a member of the Shiromani Akali Dal (Sanyukt).
 She represented Bathinda in the 14th Lok Sabha.

 Early life

 She was born in Akali Jalal, Bathinda district to S. Dhanna Singh Gulshan and Basant Gulshan in 1949, and married Nirmal Singh (who has served as judge of Punjab and Haryana high court and is presently member of legislative assembly, Bassi Pathana, Punjab) in 1978.
 She graduated with a M.A. from Punjab University and a B.Ed. from Guru Nanak Dev University.